PASCO (PArallel Structured COarsening): an overlay to speed up graph clustering algorithms: Experiments

 \section{Experiments}

 We conducted experiments to evaluate PASCO.
 Section~\ref{subsec:expe_coarsening} shows that the coarsening step preserves well graph spectral properties.
-Section~\ref{subsec:expe_fusion} examines the alignment and fusion phases.
-Finally, Section~\ref{subsec:expe_SBM} and Section~\ref{subsec:expe_real} evaluate PASCO on SSBM and real graphs.
+Section~\ref{subsec:expe_SBM} and Section~\ref{subsec:expe_real} evaluate PASCO on SSBM and real graphs respectively.
 See \Cref{app:implem_details} for details about computing resources.
-The code for PASCO and the experiments is available at \url{https://github.com/elasalle/PASCO}.
+Section~\ref{subsec:expe_fusion} studies the alignment and fusion phases.
+The code for PASCO and the experiments is available at \url{https://github.com/elasalle/PASCO} and at \cite{lasalle:hal-05086352v1}.